Selective Annotation via Data Allocation: These Data Should Be Triaged to Experts for Annotation Rather Than the Model: Related Work

 \section{Related Work}

-We outline the differences between our work and existing data annotation studies below.
-Further literature reviews, including those on active learning techniques, can be found in the Appendix \ref{morerelate}.

 \textbf{Data Annotation}.
-Human participation in data annotation is necessary, as it is difficult for model annotation alone to automatically deliver high-quality data annotation, even for LLMs \cite{xiao-etal-2023-freeal}.
-However, expert annotations are known to be expensive and limited \cite{chen-etal-2021-language-resource, hedderich2021anea, feng-lapata-2008-automatic}. \todo{To this end, semi-automatic annotations are adopted in many works} \cite{chen2020survey}.
-These methods are often formulated as "model training and prediction" paradigm \cite{dalvi2016ike,li2015vinery, bryant-etal-2017-automatic}.
-Considering the hardware budgets and time efficiency requirements, existing works prefer the light-weighted models \cite{pmlr-v133-desmond21a, chen2020jit2r}, such as label propagation \cite{NIPS2003_87682805} and MLP.
-To improve the predictive ability of the model, active learning is used to select an unlabeled data portion for expert annotations \cite{li2023coannotating, ein-dor-etal-2020-active}, hence improving the overall annotation quality.
-A recent study further explored the potential of utilizing LLMs as a substitute for human annotators in AL \cite{xiao-etal-2023-freeal}.
-However, current semi-automatic methods concentrate solely on determining what data to use for training the model (triage-to-human data) using random-based and AL-based data triage strategies, while they neglect to determine which data should be reserved for model annotations (triage-to-model data).
-This fails to optimize budget utilization directly and effectively.
-In contrast, our SANT takes both triage-to-human and triage-to-model data into consideration by solving the data triage problem.
+Human annotations are known to be expensive \cite{chen-etal-2021-language-resource, hedderich2021anea, feng-lapata-2008-automatic}.
+To this end, many studies have explored human-machine cooperative data annotation \cite{lu2024does, li2023coannotating, ding2024data, huang-etal-2024-araida, huang2024comatchinghumanmachinecollaborativelegal}.
+In this case, a portion of the data is designated for human annotation (triage-to-human data), while the remaining data is allocated for model annotation (triage-to-model data).
+To further enhance the model’s predictive capabilities, existing methods are often formulated as a "model training and prediction" paradigm, where the model iteratively learns from the annotated data and then makes predictions. \cite{dalvi2016ike,li2015vinery, bryant-etal-2017-automatic, chen2020survey, wang2023chatgpt, tan2023evaluation}.
+Considering the hardware budgets and time efficiency requirements, light-weighted models \cite{pmlr-v133-desmond21a, chen2020jit2r}, such as label propagation \cite{NIPS2003_87682805} and MLP are preferred.
+Recently, uncertainty-based methods have been used to select a data subset for human annotations \cite{zhang2021human, pmlr-v133-desmond21a, su2022selective, ein-dor-etal-2020-active}, improving the overall annotation quality by refining the model using more informative data.
+However, current methods concentrate solely on selecting triage-to-human data, while neglecting the importance of triage-to-model data.
+This fails to optimize data allocation effectively.
+In contrast, SANT considers both types of data.

+\textbf{Active learning}.
+Current data allocation practices in the field of data annotation draw inspiration from the active learning \cite{Ren2020ASO}, where data with high uncertainty are prioritized for human annotation.
+This aligns with active learning's preference for informative or representative data \cite{desmond2021semi, loquercio2020general}.
+To our knowledge, no existing research has explored the application of other active learning techniques for data allocation in annotation.
+Our work, SANT, extends this approach by introducing a novel perspective.
+It prioritizes triage-to-model data, essentially introducing the anti-current learning \cite{braun2017curriculum} into the task of data allocation (i.e., we assign hard-to-predict data for human annotation).
+SANT seamlessly integrates active learning algorithms with the anti-current learning approach through our proposed bi-weighting mechanism.
+Our experiments demonstrate the effectiveness of this novel framework in enhancing the quality of data annotation.